corda/accounts/docs.md

 Not all states stored in a node's vault need to be allocated to an account.
 Only those states which are held by `PublicKey`s assigned to an account ID are held by accounts.

+> for now, care must be taken when using accounts and non-accounts workflows on the same node.
+The recommendation is if
+> you wish to use accounts, then use accounts in all of your workflows.
+This means that each node operates at least one
+> account.

 ![High level pictorial description of accounts](docs/high-level.png)

 ## Accounts and the `AccountInfo` state